What do I need a building permit for?

 What do I need to know about putting up a fence?

 - Permits are not required in most cases (please call the Planning/Zoning Department at 507-457-8250 to verify).
-If fences are over 7 feet, a variance may be required.
+If fences are over 6 feet, a variance may be required.
+If over 7 feet, a variance is required along with a permit.

 - Determine your property lines by contacting a surveyor.